 SMALL CLASS SIZES

 The teachers and students at Northholm Grammar School enjoy the advantages of small class sizes.
-In the junior years there is a maximum of 20 students per class.
-This increases to a maximum of 25 in the middle and senior years.
+In Kindergarten to Year Six there is a maximum of 20 students per class.
+This increases to a maximum of 24 in Years Seven to Twelve.